-- Identify those 20% of clients who generate 80% of the firm’s profits (or of the partner’s contribution) and focus attention on them rather than on the 80% of clients that take most time but only contribute about 20% of the profits;
+- Identify those 20% of clients who generate 80% of your profits and focus your attention on them rather than on the 80% of clients that take most time but only contribute about 20% of the profits;

 - Allocate more resources to those 20% of your activities that generate the highest margin, rather than the 80% of activities that contribute much less – and take more time;

-- Focus on those (20%) Networking activities that you most enjoy and which have the most prospect of generating worthwhile referrals, and stop wasting time by attending the others (80%);
+- Focus on those (20% of your) Networking activities that you most enjoy and which have the most prospect of generating worthwhile referrals, and stop wasting time by attending the other 80%;

 - Devote more time to reading the 20% of accounting and tax news that is immediately useful and relevant as compared to the 80% of magazines, papers, emails and website feeds that are simply ‘interesting’;**

-- Keep in mind the idea that there is often a ‘vital few’ as compared with the ‘trvial many’;
+- Keep in mind that there is often a ‘vital few’ as compared with the ‘trivial many’;

 - Help clients to appreciate the importance of the 80:20 concept to their own businesses.

 ** NB: It was partly this idea of curating your weekly tax news that led to the weekly tax tips published by the Tax Advice Network.
 Their weekly email simply contains timely, practical and commercial advice re at least 3 key points of immediate relevance and interest to accountants in general practice.
 No wonder so many subscribers renew year after year.
 Try it now, no charge >>>